jamf/JAWA/README.md

 - Ubuntu 22.04+ or RHEL / Rocky 9.x+
 - Minimum: 8GB RAM (16GB recommended)
+  - On RHEL 9, do not go below 2GB even for a trial: `dnf` is memory-hungry enough that package installs get OOM-killed on a 1GB instance.
+Ubuntu completes on 1GB.
 - Minimum: 128GB Storage (512GB recommended)
 - Minimum: 2 CPU Core (4 Cores recommended)
 - Python 3.9+ (with pip)